peivanov/igold_scraper/README.md

 A comprehensive Python scraper for [igold.bg](https://igold.bg), extracting product details for **investment gold coins**, **gold bars**, **silver coins**, and **silver bars**.
 The script gathers product information, detects product type, and generates a **CSV report sorted by the lowest price per gram of fine gold/silver**.

+**🤖 NEW: GitHub Actions Automation** - Automated daily scraping with price change tracking and Discord notifications!

 ---

 ## ✨ Features